-1. Born in Eufaula, Alabama
+1. Born in rural Alabama

 Growing up on a sharecropping farm.